shantguedekelian/Trends-in-Recipes/README.md

 <br>

-This scatter plot shows a strong correlation (an **R<sup>2</sup>** value of **0.74**) between the two variables as shown by the trendline.
-This makes sense as fat is 7 calories per gram, making the densest nutrient in calories.
+This scatter plot reveals a strong positive correlation between the two variables, with an **R² value of 0.74**, as indicated by the trendline.
+This relationship is intuitive as **fat contains 9 calories per gram**, making it the most calorie-dense macronutrient.

 ### Interesting Aggregrates:
-The mean calories for each number of ingredients.
+Below is the **mean number of calories per recipe** grouped by the number of ingredients:

 <br>